firasuke/DOTSLASHLINUX_JEKYLL/README.md

-# ./LINUX
+# DOTSLASHLINUX
 Are You Ready?
 (Y/Y)

-./LINUX is a GNU/Linux enthusiasts' hub, featuring configuration guides for the linux kernel and several lightweight open source and free software.
+DOTSLASHLINUX is a GNU/Linux enthusiasts' hub, featuring configuration guides for the linux kernel and several lightweight open source and free software.